 At its March 20, 2014 meeting, the Northampton Board of Health adopted expanded Tobacco and Nicotine Delivery Product regulations.
 The regulations will go into effect June 1, 2014.

-- Prohibiting smoking in municipally owned parks, municipally owned recreation areas and private clubs
+- Prohibiting smoking in municipally owned parks, municipally owned recreation areas (effective January 1, 2015) and private clubs

 - Prohibiting the sale of blunt wraps